Overview

 Brooklyn FI are never under any obligation to utilize Mason Tax, LLC d/b/a Brooklyn FI Tax for tax preparation

-with Brooklyn FI, LLC.
-Shane Mason and Ally “AJ” Ayers spend less than 10% of their time on this other business.
+LLC by virtue of being under common control with it.
+Shane Mason and Ally “AJ” Ayers spend less than 10% of

 Brooklyn FI, LLC occasionally receives compensation from Intuit, Inc. when Shane Mason provides consulting in